QRP AM(cw) Transmitter

 CW transmitters are simple and inexpensive, and the transmitted CW signal doesn't occupy much frequency space (usually less than 500 Hz).
 However, the CW signals will be difficult to hear on a normal receiver; you'll just hear the faint quieting of the background noise as the CW signals are transmitted.
 To overcome this problem, shortwave and ham radio receivers include a beat frequency oscillator (BFO) circuit.
 The BFO circuit produces an internally-generated second carrier that "beats" against the received CW signal, producing a tone that turns on and off in step with the received CW signal.
 This is how Morse code signals are received on shortwave.

-Although this design is primarely designed for AM, it can be used for CW with a slight whistle like sound, but is still usable as CW transmitter by keying S.
+Although this design is primarely designed for AM, it can be used for CW by keying S.

-Is been carried out by T2 (NPN 2N2219).
+Is been carried out by T4 (NPN 2N2219).
 This is the stage where the carrier frequency intended to be used is generated by means of Crystal Oscillator Circuitry or capacitance-inductance based Variable Frequency Oscillator (VFO).
-The RF oscillator is designed to have frequency stability (Xtal) and power delivered from it is of little importance, although it delivers [email protected] , hence can be operated with low voltage power supply with little dissipation of heat.
+The RF oscillator is designed to have frequency stability (Xtal) and power delivered from it is of little bit more importance, although it delivers [email protected] , hence can be operated with low voltage power supply with little dissipation of heat.
+However, here we use the oscillator for a bit more power and so it does neet a heat sink.

 You could add a switch (very